 - within 2 days – acknowledgement of receipt of the request

-- within 7 days – contact from the CFU Officer undertaking the review
+- within 7 days – contact from the Customer Feedback officer undertaking the review

 - within 6 weeks – the review is conducted.
 This includes re-examination of all relevant materials such as emails, telephone calls, documents, decisions and processes.
 This may include speaking with people involved in the original decision

 - throughout the period of review – progress updates of the review including notice of any unexpected delays

 - within 6 to 7 weeks – a draft copy of the report emailed to you (and other people directly involved) for feedback

 - within 14 days – all feedback on the draft report received by Customer Feedback